The Fyodorov--Hiary--Keating Conjecture on Mesoscopic Intervals: Auxiliary results in Section 4

-The lemma then follows from the fact that the product of $(1+Ce^{-\Delta_j^{A-1}})$ over $j$ is bounded. \end{proof} We now compare the walk $\mathscr{S}_k$ and its increments $\mathscr{Y}_j$ to the same Gaussian model used in section \ref{tightness}.
-Namely, recall that
+The proof of \eqref{incindr} is similar. \end{proof} We now compare the increments $\mathscr{Y}_j$ to the same random Steinhaus model used in Section \ref{corrsection}.
+An application of the Berry-Esseen theorem is then used to compare the latter to Gaussian random variables, and by extension, $\mathscr{S}_k$ to a bona fide random walk.